【For High School Teachers】”The 11th Kyoto High School Teacher Exchange Meeting” October 16 (Sat) Call for Participants

 How to apply

-Please fill in the required information (including pre-assignments) by the method (1) or (2) below and apply.
+Please fill in the required information from the method (1) or (2) below and apply.

-* Applicants will be notified of their Zoom meeting ID and password around 16:00 on the day of the meeting.
+* Applicants will be notified of how to participate in Zoom around 10:00 on the day of the event.

 (1) WEB application